 Drought relief in the Horn of Africa.
 Nourishment for school children in Laos and Liberia.
 Healthcare knowledge and steady incomes for women in Mozambique.
 Resilience to violent extremism in West Africa.
 New schools and health clinics in Haiti, Ukraine, and the West Bank.
 Revived agriculture in Afghanistan.
 Improved livelihoods for Iraqi refugees in Lebanon and Jordan.

 In collaboration with our partners and beneficiaries IRD helped make all this possible.
 A nonprofit humanitarian and development organization, IRD improves lives and livelihoods through inclusion, engagement, and empowerment.
 We build lasting relationships and strengthen our beneficiaries’ capabilities to create sustainable change and direct their own development.

-These principles are at the core of IRD’s mission: to reduce the suffering of the world’s most vulnerable groups and provide the tools and resources needed to increase their self-sufficiency.
+These principles are at the core of IRD’s mission: to empower the world’s most vulnerable communities to achieve self-sufficiency through innovative solutions, applied knowledge and targeted expertise.

 Since 1998, IRD has provided more than $3 billion in humanitarian assistance.
 To the communities we serve, that means more hospitals and medicines to heal, schools to educate, safe water to drink, roads to provide access to markets and healthcare, homes to provide safe havens, training to foster vocational skills, and jobs to put food on the table.

 We are expert at working in challenging environments, including conflict zones and areas suffering the consequences of natural disaster.
 IRD approaches each situation with systematic assessments; then we design short- and long- term interventions that keep communities on the path to development.
 Rather than just delivering clean water to residents of the Horn of Africa, IRD tackles the underlying problem of upgrading community water storage and management systems.
-And rather than handing out seeds and fertilizer in Afghanistan, IRD increases trains farmers in improved agricultural methods that increase jobs, incomes, and confidence of Afghans in their government.
+And rather than handing out seeds and fertilizer in Afghanistan, IRD trains farmers in improved agricultural methods that increase jobs, incomes, and confidence of Afghans in their government.

 In short, IRD’s integrated development strategies solve interrelated needs and challenges simultaneously.
 That means more effective engagement with local governments and residents, more community capacity, better use of resources, and more sustainable results.